turingschool/checks-for-understanding/module-3/backend/week_one.md

 2. What's the difference between `joins` and `includes` in ActiveRecord?
 3. What's an API?
 4. How do we test an internal API (in general)?
+5. What are two different ways to customize your `json`?